gustavomccoelho/Grupo-Bimbo-Inventory-Demand/README.md

 ##  Prediction Model

 The chosen predictive model is Random Forest.
 The scrip uses the Ranger package, to improve memory usage efficiancy.
 The model is trained by using a 10 million size sample from the train data and 100 trees.
-The R-Square value reached is 0.55.
+The R-Square value reached is around 0.55.

 ##  How to run scrips